Bachelor's in global supply chain management

 Required major courses provide insight into many subjects, while the required schoolwide core covers other general business functions critical to SCM, such as ISM and finance.
 Topics covered in the major include:

-- SCM strategy and planning
+- SCM strategy

-- Manufacturing operations
+- Manufacturing planning

 - SCM-related software and tools

 - Additional electives cover ERP systems, process analysis, cost estimation, and project management, and provide opportunities for internships and study abroad programs.